 You’ve seen Avengers: Infinity War by now so there’s no need for a spoiler warning: loads of people die at the end including Spider-Man, yes Spider-Man dies.
 HE DIES.

-But how did the team behind the film decide who to kill at the end when the big wrinkly grape called Thanos snapped his fingers and destroyed half the universe?
+But how did the team behind the film decide which of the best Avenger characters to kill at the end when the big wrinkly grape called Thanos snapped his fingers and destroyed half the universe?

 Well, directors Anthony and Joe Russo, executive producer Trinh Tran and writers Christopher Markus and Stephen McFeely explain their thought-process on the special features of the DVD release.
 Anthony Russo said:

 “In terms of our choices of who Thanos would end up eradicating with his snap, it was very story focused.